segmentio/segment-docs/src/connections/reverse-etl/reverse-etl-source-setup-guides/bigquery-setup.md

 > warning ""
 > You need to be an account admin to set up the Segment BigQuery connector as well as write permissions for the `__segment_reverse_etl` dataset.

-When creating a role and service-account, we offer two approaches:
+There are two approaches you can take when granting Segment access to your BigQuery resources:
-1. **Grant Full Access**: This option provides Segment with all the necessary permissions and allows us to complete the setup for you automatically.
-It's the quicker option, requiring minimal effort on your part.
+1. **Grant Full Access**: This option allows Segment to automatically complete the setup for you after you provide Segment with all the necessary permissions.
+This option requires less time and engineering effort on your part.
-2. **Grant Limited Access**: This option is more secure, as it restricts permissions.
-However, due to the limited access, a few additional setup steps will need to be completed manually by you.
-These are one-time steps, and we will guide you through the process.
+2. **Grant Limited Access**: This option is more secure, as it restricts the permissions Segment has access to.
+However, due to the limited access, you must complete a few additional setup steps.
+These are one-time steps, and the documentation provides you with the information required to complete this process.

 You can choose the approach that best suits your needs.